keboola/developers-docs/extend/registration/configuration-schema.md

 ## Creating Schema

-JSON schema is well documented on [json-schema.org](http://json-schema.org/) website and JSON Editor is available [online](http://jeremydorn.com/json-editor/) to develop and test JSON schemas.
+JSON schemas are well documented on the [json-schema.org](http://json-schema.org/) website.
+For their developing and testing, use, for example, JSON Editor available [on-line](http://jeremydorn.com/json-editor/).
 Make sure to list all configuration properties as `required`.
 This is to make sure that the actual configuration will always contain all properties.
 If you want a property to be optional, set a default value for it.
-The supported formatting options for the editor are available in the [offical editor documentation](https://github.com/jdorn/json-editor#format).
+The supported formatting options for the editor are available in the [official editor documentation](https://github.com/jdorn/json-editor#format).

 ### Example

-Let's assume your application accepts the following configuration.
+Let's assume your application accepts the following configuration:

 {% highlight json %}